Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-3.md

 Your Goal create an ausio visualizer with JavaScript.

-**Challenge 1** follow the tutorial and notes from lesson 7.
+**Challenge 1** follow the tutorial and notes from lesson.
 Get the base visualizer working.

 **Challenge 2** modify the HTML and CSS that presents the visualizer.
 Design the page.